CodeKiwiFR/00_LEARNING_PYTHON/README.md

 # 00_LEARNING_PYTHON
-This is my repository for working on Python courses and learning projects.
+This is a repository for working on Python courses and learning projects.